ChannelLife Australia - Industry insider news for technology resellers

 LogMein's strengths are its impressive scale, focus on innovation, and the quality and responsiveness of its customer service.

-On the flip side, LogMeIn's meeting solutions are horizontal and are not tailored for particular vertical industries, and there is concern about its reporting and management of conference room endpoints.
+On the other hand, LogMeIn's meeting solutions are horizontal and not tailored for particular vertical industries, and there is concern about its reporting and management of conference room endpoints.

 Gartner says, "As these are newer developments, buyers must assess the complexity of their application scenarios and determine whether LogMeIn's offerings have the maturity, integration, interoperability and depth of capability to satisfy their business needs.